ChoojooK/GeekCentral/Programming languages/What is Programming?.md

 ## Common Misconceptions

-Here are some myths about programming that often discourage beginners—but they’re not true!
+Sometimes, some people tell some myths about programming that often discourage beginners—but they’re not true!

 | **Myth** | **Reality** |
 |----------|-------------|